SpeedifyPress/SpeedifyPress/SUPPORT.md

 Enter JavaScript here that should be run after all the scripts have finished loading.
                 Enter complete JavaScript with no script tags.

+*Completion Triggers*

+This allows advanced users to change how the delay script re-fires onload and onready events that may have been missed due to the delay.
+                Generally the default settings will be fire for most cases, especially when combined with custom executions to run on completion.
+Advanced users may wish to change the defaults.

+*Completion Events*

+If a users clicks or mouseovers before the JS has loaded to process that event, it will be lost unless this option is enabled.